Arkham/juliu.is/content/blog/elm-at-noredink/index.md

 ```

 It seems obvious, but if there is no state, then there is no need to do
 extra work.

-If you are curious on how we structure our UI components, you
+If you are curious about how we structure our UI components, you can take a
-can take a gander at [noredink-ui](https://github.com/NoRedInk/noredink-ui) (or
+gander at [noredink-ui](https://github.com/NoRedInk/noredink-ui) (check out
-check out the preview [here](https://noredink-ui.netlify.app/)).
-We're
+the preview [here](https://noredink-ui.netlify.app/)).
+We're always
-always including simple examples for each UI component, so that they act as
+including simple examples for each UI component so that they act as the
-the best documentation possible
+best documentation possible
 ([component](https://noredink-ui.netlify.app/#/doodad/Switch) /
 [example](https://github.com/NoRedInk/noredink-ui/blob/master/styleguide-app/Examples/Switch.elm)).

-In a way, if you feel that it is too complex to nest TEA applications,
+If you feel that it is too cumbersome to nest TEA applications, it may be
+because _it just is_.
+If you choose it as your default approach to scale
+Elm code, you will find yourself constantly wrapping and unwrapping
-it's because it is.
-I would recommend reaching for it as a last resort,
+messages for little or no benefit.
+I would recommend reaching for it as a
-like using a big bazooka to plant daffodils in your garden: it works, but
+last resort, like using a rocket launcher to plant daffodils in your
-it's a bit heavy handed.
+garden: it works, but it's a bit heavy-handed.

 Instead you might find some abstractions which don't require another model
 and another set of update messages.
 You can do lots with a view function